Oliva Serie V Melanio Maduro Look & Feel

 The bay leaf paired nicely with another interesting note of toasted rugbrød, which is Danish black bread.
 This contributed towards a particularly toasty and yeasty character.

 - Notes: Liquorice, Espresso Bean, Agarwood

-The astringency and palate stimulation are very balanced, which gives you a consistent sensation across the whole tongue.
-In comparison, the original Melanio tends to focus right in the centre.
+The astringency and palate stimulation is very balanced, which gives you a consistent sensation across the whole tongue.
+In comparison, the original Melanio tends to focus right in the center.